Frequently Asked Questions about CorCare

 What is the CorCare Training Approach for Community Clinicians and Staff?

-Will there be cost considerations for Community Physicians switching to CorCare?
+Will there be cost considerations for Community Physicians switching to Epic?

 Will the customization I have created in Med Access be transferred to CorCare?

-A comparison of functionality is underway to determine if similar customizations can be built in Epic.
-Epic offers personalization options for users to create their own templates, including Ordering favorites, Layout of navigators/screens and Other workflow adjustments.
+A comparison of functionality is underway to determine if similar customizations can be built in CorCare.
+CorCare offers personalization options for users to create their own templates, including ordering favourites, layout of navigators/screens and other workflow adjustments.

 What is the future of Med Access & eDOCSNL support?

-Discussions are ongoing between NLHS, the EMR Management Committee, and NLMA.
+Discussions are ongoing between NL Health Services, the EMR Management Committee, and the NLMA.
 Decisions will be communicated to Med Access users once they are finalized. eDOCSNL will remain operational, and staff will continue supporting users within the scope defined by EMR governance.